steffenjacobs/openhab-deutschebahn/README.md

 ## Supported Things

-A Thing should be created for each station to monitor the departure timetable of
+A Thing should be created for each station to monitor the departure timetable of.

 ## Thing Configuration

-Please enter the name of the station you want to monitor in the configuration section of the Thing in the Paper UI
+Please enter the name of the station you want to monitor in the configuration section of the Thing in the Paper UI.

 ## Channels